 Essentially, the Giacomini Wetlands are in the process of hydrologic evolution.
 The conditions predicted by hydraulic modeling represent a later phase in wetland development.
-Over the coming years, existing and created channels will increase in size to accommodate flood flows, and new tidal channels will develop, increasing exchange between the restored wetland and Lagunitas Creek and creating more of an equilibrium between tidal inflow and outflow.
+Over the coming years, existing and created channels will continue to increase in size to accommodate flood flows, and new tidal channels will develop, increasing exchange between the restored wetland and Lagunitas Creek and creating more of an equilibrium between tidal inflow and outflow.
 In addition, some portions of the higher elevation undiked marsh outboard of the levees may continue to erode (as they have been doing prior to restoration), allowing more tidal waters to sheetflow across the marshplain back into Lagunitas Creek.
 Some of these changes may be accelerated during flood events, although storms so far have not been of sufficient magnitude to dramatically alter the wetland landscape.

-Despite this, change does appear to be occurring.
-Within months of the levee breach, informal surveys of the newly restored wetlands showed that new tidal channels were developing.
-Unfortunately, the lack of vegetation, particularly in the northern portion of the East Pasture, may slow down this process somewhat by encouraging overflow of tidal waters and floodwaters onto the marshplain rather than keeping them in channels (KHE 2010a).
-However, hydrologic data from 2009 suggested that the marsh was draining slightly faster during outgoing or ebb flows (KHE 2010a).
-Water level logger data from 2010 is still under analysis.
-In addition, the extent of subtidal areas during an extreme low tide dropped dramatically in 2010, from 109.4 acres in the East Pasture immediately after restoration to 68.1 acres in summer 2010 under approximately equivalent tide conditions (-0.44 to -1.74 ft MLLW in 2008 vs. -1.54 to -1.67 ft MLLW in 2010, Figure 2).
+This evolution appears to be already well underway.
+Hydrologic data suggested that the marsh was draining slightly faster during outgoing or ebb flows in 2009 than 2008 (KHE 2010a), and drainage improved slightly again between 2009 and 2011, at least during spring tides (KHE 2011b).
+Low tide elevations continue to be constrained as they were prior to restoration by the presence of gravel and sand bars at the mouths of creeks, which keep water levels at about 2.0 feet NAVD88 (KHE 2011b).
+This improvement in drainage efficiency can be seen in the dramatic declines over the last few years in the extent of subtidal areas during an extreme low tide.
+Acreage declined from 109.4 acres in the East Pasture immediately after restoration to 68.1 acres in summer 2010 under approximately equivalent tide conditions (-0.44 to -1.74 ft MLLW in 2008 vs. -1.54 to -1.67 ft MLLW in 2010, Figure 2).
 This represents a 38% decrease in extent of permanent inundation during extreme low tides within two years.

-This situation demonstrates that ecosystem evolution following restoration is not a linear process, but can occur in distinct stages or phases that involves triggering or exceeding thresholds before the wetland moves into the next evolutionary stage or phase.
+In 2011, this trend appears to continue (Figure 2): acreage of subtidal areas in the East Pasture dropped to 51.0 acres, even though water levels may have been influenced somewhat by the unusual rainfall pattern in WY 2011, where precipitation extended well into the summer.
+Summer stream discharge flows averaged 10 cfs compared to the median estimate of 6 cfs (Figure 1), which may have kept the marsh from fully draining during low tide events.
+This situation demonstrates that ecosystem evolution following restoration is not a linear process, but can occur in distinct stages or phases that involve triggering or exceeding thresholds before the wetland moves into the next evolutionary stage or phase.